(Transcript of the podcast)

 As we’ve said HCI emerged in the mid 70s and that’s no coincidence as we’ll see.

-- Go through the history and concepts that added one upon another
+History and concepts that were added one upon the other

 Let’s go through an overview of window interfaces and concepts that influenced current graphical user interfaces.